IRCC Certified Translators List by Province | Complete Guide

 How the apostille process works

-1. Document authentication: The document must first be authenticated by the appropriate government office.
+1. Authentication: The document is first authenticated by the appropriate government office.
 In Canada, this is usually Global Affairs Canada or a provincial apostille authority.

 2. Apostille certification: If the destination country is part of the Hague Apostille Convention, the document is issued an apostille, confirming its authenticity for international use.